ImJustLucas/ImJustLucas/README.md

 # Hi, im just Lucas ✌️

-I'm a software developer located in Paris, France, specializing in creating high-quality websites and applications.
-I am very passionate about my work, whether it is something silly or industry-changing.
-I hope you find something helpful or worth a laugh while browsing 💖
+Bonjour!
+I'm a software developer based in the heart of Paris, France, with a focus on crafting high-quality websites and applications.I'm truly passionate about what I do, whether it's a fun side project or a game-changer in the industry.
+Enjoy your stay, and I hope you stumble upon something useful or have a good laugh while exploring! 💖

 Founder of multiple project & application, but i can't tell more for now 😿